cristianosoy/pomatez/website/content/features.md

   - heading: Compact mode
     description: Once enabled, the app will occupy less space on your screen and it will be useful if you're using a small-screen device.

+  - heading: Background music
+    description: Allows you to play YouTube live streams or videos as background music during focus sessions.
+Features volume control and automatically pauses during breaks when fullscreen mode is enabled to maintain focus.
 ---

 All features of Pomodoro Technique are supported plus some additional features that you might find useful.